Postgraduate fees in the UK

-The cost of your postgraduate programme depends on two main factors, what country you come from and what sort of course you are doing.
+The cost of your postgraduate program depends on two main factors, what country you come from and what sort of course you are doing.

 How much you pay in postgraduate tuition fees largely depends on where you are from and what you are studying.
 As the UK government subsidises part of postgraduate fees through the Higher Education Funding Council, postgraduate fees are slightly lower for British students in British universities.
 However in accordance with EU directives that require the UK government to treat UK and EU students equally, students from EU students also pay this lower ‘home’ fee.

 Yet there are still some ways for overseas students to escape their overseas premium and pay home student fees.
 You can find a detailed summary of the conditions here, but the most common exceptions are:

 • You have been a permanent resident and settled in the UK for at least 3 years (and the main purpose of this residence was not for education).